Faculty and Staff

 Eric Laws, Ph.D.

 Dr. Laws joined Longwood in 2000.
 He received his M.S. in Applied Experimental Psychology and Ph.D. in Psychological Science from Virginia Tech.
 He has taught and/or teaches courses in Physiological Psychology, Research Methods, Introduction to Biopsychology, Sensation & Perception, Animal Behavior, Learning, Psychopharmacology, Cognitive Psychology, History & Systems, Senior Seminar, Longwood Seminar, and Environmental Psychology.
 His research interests include the neurophysiological and psychophysical bases underlying memory for color and color preferences, environmental aesthetic preferences and the physiological correlates of pleasant vs. unpleasant visual scenes.
-His non-academic hobbies include, but are not limited to, music (he plays the electric bass guitar) and yard work.
 He lives with 4 cats (Storm, Matilda, Harry, & Sylvester) and 2 birds (Amos & Andy).

 Joyce M. Trent